Winogradsky column

 This picture depicts the initial appearance of three different Winogradsky columns.
 They are soil and water samples from a river, the later two columns have been modified with phosphate, nitrate, sulfur and oxygen additives.
 These additions promote the growth of various bacteria specific to the anaerobic and aerobic regions of the column.

 Shown above as a result of a 7-week period where the columns have been allowed to grow algae, cyanobacteria and other bacterial colonies.
 Of specific interest are the red regions of the middle column, indicative of purple non-sulfur bacteria (e.g. Rhodospirillaceae).
 Also, in column three, the red growth along the side of the column: a purple sulfur bacterium, Chromatium.

 The Winogradsky column is a simple device for culturing a large diversity of microorganisms.
-Invented in the 1880s by Sergei Winogradsky, the device is a column of pond mud and water mixed with a carbon source such as newspaper (containing cellulose), blackened marshmallows or egg-shells (containing calcium carbonate), and a sulfur source such as gypsum (calcium sulfate) or egg yolk.
+Invented in the 1880s by Sergei Winogradsky, the device is a column of pond mud and water mixed with a carbon source such as newspaper (containing cellulose), egg-shells (containing calcium carbonate), and a sulfur source such as calcium sulfate or whole blended eggs.
 Incubating the column in sunlight for months results in an aerobic/anaerobic gradient as well as a sulfide gradient.
-These two gradients promote the growth of different microorganisms such as Clostridium, Desulfovibrio, Chlorobium, Chromatium, Rhodomicrobium, and Beggiatoa, as well as many other species of bacteria, cyanobacteria, and algae.
+These two gradients promote the growth of different microorganisms such as Clostridium, Desulfovibrio, Chlorobium, Chromatium, Rhodomicrobium, and Beggiatoa, as well as many other species of bacteria, cyanobacteria, and even some eukaryotes.

 The column provides numerous gradients, depending on additive nutrients, from which the variety of aforementioned organisms can grow.
 The aerobic water phase and anaerobic mud or soil phase are one such distinction.
 Because of oxygen's low solubility in water, the water quickly becomes anoxic towards the interface of the mud and water.
 Anaerobic phototrophs are still present to a large extent in the mud phase, and there is still capacity for biofilm creation and colony expansion.
 Algae and other aerobic phototrophs are present along the surface and water of the upper half of the columns.